adenger/subpred_dl/README.md

 ## How the raw data was assembled

-All commands used to assemble /data/raw were saved in the preprocessing folder.
-Note that these scripts always download the latest version of each database, and the contents of the datasets might change in the future.
+All commands used to assemble /data/raw were saved in the preprocessing folder. **Note that these scripts always download the latest version of each database, and the contents of the datasets might change in the future**.
 Uniref is version 2022_01 (contains enough proteins to create evolutionary profiles, and we already had pre-calculated PSSMs for most proteins from a previous project), everything else was downloaded on 11.05.2025.
 They were executed in this order:

-### Download go annotations
+#### GO annotations

 ```bash
 ./preprocessing/download_goa.sh